chahaksethi/Hotel-Recommendation/README.md

 # Hotel-Recommendation

-In this project we predicted implict ratings for hotels using Booking.com data in pytorch.
+In this project we predicted implict ratings for hotels using Booking.com data in PyTorch.
 Following are the steps followed:

 1) For predicting ratings we developed a matrix factorization algorithm.
 2) To solve for the cold start problem and predict ratings for 80% of new users in the test sample, we sued the Neural Networks.